DoByExample/book-swarm/chapter-1/swarm_setup.md

 To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.
 ```
 The **--advertise-addr** flag configures the manager node to publish its address as 10.0.7.100.
 The other nodes in the swarm must be able to access the manager at the IP address.
-The output includes the commands to join new nodes to the swarm.
+The output includes the command that contains the token ID of the manager.
+This command can be used to join new nodes to the swarm.
 Nodes will join as managers or workers depending on the value for the **--token** flag.
 If you don’t have the command available, you can run the following command on a manager node to retrieve the join command for a worker:
 ```
 manager:~$ docker swarm join-token worker